Gradient Descent Algorithm in Machine Learning

 3. To the right of the yellow star

-Case 1 is rare and requires a lot of luck to reach the minimum at the first attempt.
-So, if our first choice is this case, we won't have to change the parameters.
-For cases 2 and 3, if our machine randomly selects a starting value on either side of the yellow star, our task is complete if the optimization algorithm shows that we can reach the yellow star by adjusting the value of θ1.
+Case 1 is rare and requires a lot of luck to reacwon't minimum at the first attempt.
+So, if our first choice is this case, we won’t have to change the parameters.
+For cases 2 and 3, if our machine randomly selects a starting value on either side of the yellow star, our task is complete if the optimization algorithm shows a direction in which the parameter should be updated.

 Parameter update with respect to sign of derivative